 So Why Is Home Insurance So Expensive In Texas?

 Texas home insurance premiums are some of the most expensive in the United States.
 You will hear many theories, but we have broken the facts down into four main reasons Texas home insurance premiums are higher than other states.
+Let's take a quick look at the four factors driving up your costs.

 1. Hail Storms